-Insulin is an anabolic peptide hormone that is produced and secreted from beta cells located in the islets of Langerhans of the pancreas.
-It has important metabolic functions, which include promoting the storage of carbohydrates, amino acids, and fat in the liver, skeletal muscle, and adipose tissues.
+Insulin is an anabolic peptide hormone that is produced and secreted from β cells located in the islets of Langerhans of the pancreas.
 By modulating glucose absorption from the blood, insulin lowers blood glucose levels.
-Insulin therapy is an important part of treatment for individuals with insufficient or absent insulin production (e.g., diabetes mellitus, gestational diabetes).
-Several insulin analogs (e.g., insulin glargine) are available that are related to human insulin but have a different molecular structure and differ in onset, peak, and duration compared to human insulin.
+Further important metabolic functions of insulin include the promotion of carbohydrate, amino acid, and fat storage in the liver, skeletal muscle, and adipose tissues.
+There are several insulin analogs (e.g., insulin glargine) with a different molecular structure but similar properties to human insulin, with differences mainly in the onset, peak, and duration of action.
+Insulin therapy is an important part of treatment for individuals with no or insufficient insulin production (e.g., diabetes mellitus, gestational diabetes).
 It is crucial that patients receiving insulin therapy undergo in-depth training to prevent potentially life-threatening conditions such as hypoglycemia as a result of an insulin overdose or drug interactions.

 |Insulin lispro|| || || |

 |Insulin glargine|| || || |

 |Mixed insulin|| |

 Rapid-acting insulins are your favorite GAL pals (Glulisine, Aspart, Lispro).

 - Insulin binds to insulin receptors (a type of ) located in various tissues in the body (e.g., liver, skeletal muscle, adipose tissue, cell membranes).